0ME9A/where-in-the-world/README.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - REST Countries API with color theme switcher solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/where-in-the-world-o1I8jbkJhj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents